Storage provider

 op=0x79f937ea

-from the address with any query ID.
+from the client's wallet; the message may use any query ID.

 Running and configuring a provider